xmengkinaxis/CPP/System Design Interview Checklist.md

 5. Index the database/tables to speed up list or search operations <br>

 ## 6.2 Partition and Replication (core of a distributed system, to scale out the system)
-To mitigate the single point of failure and bottleneck:  <br>
+To mitigate the single point of failure and the performance bottleneck:  <br>
 1. single point of failure: backup (snapshot periodically and add logs) or failover (fault tolerance)
 2. bottleneck: improve load balancing and performance by creating duplicates/replication
 3. consistency: The new problem introduced by replication